joyyycheng/APIGuardian/README.md

     7. Message of the API

 - Hover message when the developer mouse over the API found in the project
+    1. To view recommended fix for any error occured in your API Endpoint, follow the steps in this link to create an API Key. https://developers.google.com/custom-search/v1/overview
+    2. After creating the key, follow the Instructions at "How use the extension" to save the key.
 <div style="text-align: center;">
     <p>Success Hover Message </p>
     <img src="media/SuccessMessage.gif" width="50%" height="50%" alt="Success Message"/>